Get the right Mitre Saw for your needs by working through the Toolstop Mitre Saw Buying Guide. Then shop the great range of Mitre Saws at Toolstop.

 Normally a new mitre saw will come packaged with a middle of the range blade for wood.

 We have a full blog post dedicated to which circular saw blade you should buy.
-You can find out more on circular saw blades here.
+You can find out more on circular saw blades and which one is right for your mitre saw and applications in this dedicated guide.

 What does the 'Mitre' in 'Mitre Saw' mean?

-As with a sliding mitre saw, there is more potential for things to go wrong.
-Also more chance your saw will lose alignment because of the added feature of bevelling.
+As with a sliding mitre saw, there is more potential for things to go wrong and more chance your saw will lose alignment because of the added feature of bevelling.
 It is a good idea to choose a respected brand if you are looking to buy a mitre saw with these features.

 Other features of Mitre Saws